deanmlittle/solana-ed25519-sha512/Readme.md

 # Benchmarks

-Using the following initialization vectors, we created a baseline an optimized implementation:
+Using the following initialization vectors, we created a baseline and optimized implementation:

 ```rs
 pub const R: [u8; 32] = [0x01; 32];